markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 --or via the Minstrel 4D's menu system.

+There is also a third version, named [playj.tap](playj.tap), which is configured for the Jupiter Ace with Boldfield Soundbox (or a suitable emulator).
+This version loads in a single part, using `LOAD PLAY`.

-All going well, you should see some additional words in your dictionary: most importantly, you should see a PLAY command.
+All going well and whichever version you choose, you should see some additional words in your dictionary: most importantly, you should see a PLAY command.

 N.B.
 The second version relies on non-relocatable machine code being at the correct location in the dictionary (in a word name `MCODE`).
 This version should be loaded first, before any other words are loaded or defined.
 You should also avoid editing the words `PLAY`, `COUNT` and `GETADDR`, since doing so may move the machine code (stored in `MCODE`) in memory.